The Irishman who showed Romanians what foreigners really think about them

 Conor: Clearly education was a major theme when I asked Romanians for their opinions on this issue.
 The education is two-fold.
 Raising the level of education for Romanians in order for them to succeed more on a European level and thus, projecting a more positive image and also educating other Europeans better on the realities of Romania and encouraging more people to visit the country as those who had traveled to the country had a lot more informed and ultimately positive image.

-If you are the kind of person who wants to go to Eastern Europe to party hard, meet beautiful women, just have an unforgettable experience and learn loads of lifelong skills all during your stay in a city like Odesa, Kyiv, Kharkiv, Lviv, Minsk, Moscow or Saint Petersburg then …
+If you are the kind of person who wants to go to New Europe to party hard, meet cool guys, date beautiful women, just have an unforgettable experience and learn loads of lifelong skills all during your stay in a city like Warsaw, Riga, Vilnius, Chișinău, Almaty or Astana then …

 you need to go here to the Live the Tsar Experience page or apply directly with the following application form.